Our Mission

 Deb Bentzel, Sr. Program Officer (she/her)

+Deb Bentzel, Senior Program Officer of the Regional Foundation, is an experienced nonprofit leader committed to creating systems change through collaboration with the goals of building people power and advancing equity.
 Deb most recently supported the Philadelphia Association of Community Development Corporations in their Member Services department, working with community development corporations and allied organizations from across the city.
-Before her time with PACDC, Deb spent fifteen years in non-profit program development and management, including seven years with The Food Trust as the Associate Director of Community Food Systems where her work focused on equitable food and farming policies and practices on the local, state, and federal levels.
-Prior to her time at The Food Trust, she worked at Fair Food Philadelphia, Harvard University, and the Veterans Administration in Boston.
-While Deb has a long career in the non-profit and academic sectors, she is also a trained baker, and recently spent two years crafting pastry and other goods for Southy Philly’s Mighty Bread Co.
+Before her time with PACDC, Deb spent 15 years in non-profit program development and management, including 7 years with The Food Trust as Associate Director of Community Food Systems where her work focused on equitable food and farming policies and practices on the local, state, and federal levels.
+Deb also worked in food systems and public health sectors at Fair Food Philadelphia, Harvard University, and the Veterans Administration in Boston.
+While Deb has a long career in the non-profit and academic sectors, she is also a trained baker, and has worked in several Philadelphia bakeries, crafting pastries and bread.

 Samantha most recently served as the Senior Manager of the Ending Hunger for Good program at Philabundance, where she worked across social service sectors and alongside Philadelphia residents to address the root causes of hunger.